 speaker

 Jeffrey Dirks

 Sure.
-So, Frank, I would reiterate, we did see the benefit of a couple days of inventory, but you couple that with a strong top line performance and new patient starts.
-That really drove, you know, that highest quarter of net revenue that we've seen since our launch.
-And as Sandy explained, you typically see a little bit of an incremental build in inventory at the end of the year, which is, you know, traditional across the inventory.
-But we're anticipating growth across all of our key fundamental metrics, average number of patients, unique prescribers, as well as net sales.
+So, Frank, I would reiterate, we did see a benefit of a couple days of inventory, but you couple that with a strong top-line performance and new patient starts, that really drove that highest quarter of net revenue that we've seen since our launch.
+And as Sandy explained, you typically see a little bit of an incremental build in inventory at the end of the year, which is traditional across the inventory, but we're anticipating growth across all of our key fundamental metrics, average number of patients, unique prescribers, as well as net sales.

+speaker